-Understanding the inner ear is not the only source of “dizziness”, Dr. Morton and his staff further evaluate other body systems including circulatory and other neurologic sources for dizziness, neuropathy, and orthopedic sources for imbalance, and metabolic problems that affect overall nerve health and worsen disequilibrium.
+Understanding the inner ear is not the only source of “dizzy spells”, Dr. Morton and his staff further evaluate other body systems including circulatory and other neurologic sources for dizziness, neuropathy, and orthopedic sources for balance disorders, and metabolic problems that affect overall nerve health and worsen disequilibrium.

 Dizziness is a term used to describe a range of sensations, such as feeling faint, woozy, weak, or unsteady.
 Dizziness that creates the false sense that you or your surroundings are spinning or moving is called vertigo.

 The root cause depends on your overall symptoms and the way your individual dizziness makes you feel.
 That said, it has many possible causes, including: